Capstan (nautical): History

-In Japan it is called Kagura-san(神楽桟),used to carry stones.

 Early form

 In its earliest form, the capstan consisted of a timber mounted vertically through a vessel's structure which was free to rotate.
 Levers, known as bars, were inserted through holes at the top of the timber and used to turn the capstan.
 A rope wrapped several turns around the drum was thus hauled upon.
 A rudimentary ratchet was provided to hold the tension.
 The ropes were always wound in a clockwise direction (seen from above).

 Later form

 Capstans evolved to consist of a wooden drum or barrel mounted on an iron axle.
 Two barrels on a common axle were used frequently to allow men on two decks to apply force to the bars.
 Later capstans were made entirely of iron, with gearing in the head providing a mechanical advantage when the bars were pushed counterclockwise.
 One form of capstan was connected by a shaft and gears to an anchor windlass on the deck below.
 On riverine vessels, the capstan was sometimes cranked by steam power.

 Capstan winches were also important on sailing trawlers (e.g. Brixham trawlers) as a means for fetching in the nets after the trawl.
-When they became available, steam powered captan winches offered a great saving in effort.
+When they became available, steam powered capstan winches offered a great saving in effort.
 These used a compact combined steam engine and boiler below decks that drove the winch from below via a shaft.
 Ruston, Proctor and Company at the UK 1883 Fisheries Exhibition marketed an engine, boiler, shafts and capstan designed specifically for this task.